-- 9.187.
+999 1000 slavery.
+Other forms of slavery such as sex slaves or household slaves are more hidden but have also been rescued within the UK.
+1001 1002 9.185.
+If staff believe that a child/young person/young adult is being trafficked or is a slave, this must be reported to the DSL/RM/Head of Service for referral to be considered to local Safeguarding Authority.
+1003 1004 1005 9.186.
+Further information on the signs that someone may be a victim of modern slavery, the support available to victims and how to refer them to the NRM is available in the Modern Slavery Statutory Guidance.
+Modern slavery: how to identify and support victims - GOV.UK (www.gov.uk) 1006 Cybercrime 1007 1008 1009 1010 9.187.
 Cybercrime is criminal activity committed using computers and/or the internet.
 It is broadly categorised as either 'cyber-enabled' (crimes that can happen off-line but are enabled at scale and at speed on-line) or 'cyber dependent' (crimes that can be committed only by using a computer).
-Cyber-dependent crimes include: - unauthorised access to computers (illegal 'hacking'), for example accessing a school's computer network to look for test paper answers or change grades awarded; - denial of Service (Dos or DDoS) attacks or 'booting'.
-These are attempts to make a computer, network or website unavailable by overwhelming it with internet traffic from multiple sources; and - making, supplying or obtaining malware (malicious software) such as viruses, spyware, ransomware, botnets and Remote Access Trojans with the intent to commit further offence, including those above. - 9.188.
-Children with particular skill and interest in computing and technology may inadvertently or deliberately stray into cyber-dependent crime. - 9.189.
+Cyber-dependent crimes include: 1011 1012 unauthorised access to computers (illegal 'hacking'), for example accessing a school's computer network to look for test paper answers or change grades awarded; 1013 1014 1015 denial of Service (Dos or DDoS) attacks or 'booting'.
+These are attempts to make a computer, network or website unavailable by overwhelming it with internet traffic from multiple sources; and 1016 1017 1018 making, supplying or obtaining malware (malicious software) such as viruses, spyware, ransomware, botnets and Remote Access Trojans with the intent to commit further offence, including those above.
+1019 1020 9.188.
+Children with particular skill and interest in computing and technology may inadvertently or deliberately stray into cyber-dependent crime.
+1021 1022 1023 1024 1025 9.189.
 If there are concerns about a child in this area, the DSL (or a deputy), should consider referring into the Cyber Choices programme.
 This is a nationwide police programme supported by the Home Office and led by the National Crime Agency, working with regional and local policing.
-It aims to intervene where young people are at risk of committing, or being drawn into, low level cyber-dependent offences and divert them to a more positive use of their skills and interests. - 9.190.
+It aims to intervene where young people are at risk of committing, or being drawn into, low level cyber-dependent offences and divert them to a more positive use of their skills and interests.
+1026 1027 1028 1029 9.190.
 Note that Cyber Choices does not currently cover 'cyber-enabled' crime such as fraud, purchasing of illegal drugs on-line and child sexual abuse and exploitation, nor other areas of concern such as on-line bullying or general on-line safety.
-Additional advice can be found at: Cyber Choices, 'NPCC- When to call the Police' and National Cyber Security Centre NCSC.GOV.UK - 1030Initiation/Hazing10319.191.
-Hazing is a form of initiation ceremony, which is used to induct newcomers into an organisation such as1032a private school, sports team etc. There are a number of different forms, from relatively mild rituals to1033severe and sometimes violent ceremonies in gangs/criminal groups. - 9.192.
+Additional advice can be found at: Cyber Choices , 'NPCC- When to call the Police' and National Cyber Security Centre - NCSC.GOV.UK 1030 Initiation/Hazing 1031 1032 1033 9.191.
+Hazing is a form of initiation ceremony, which is used to induct newcomers into an organisation such as a private school, sports team etc. There are a number of different forms, from relatively mild rituals to severe and sometimes violent ceremonies in gangs/criminal groups.
+1034 1035 9.192.
 The idea behind this practice is that it welcomes newcomers by subjecting them to a series of trials, which promote a bond between them.
 After the hazing is over, the newcomers also have something in common